 Install and road test

-Before I get into the results, it's important to remember a few things.
+Before I get into the results after installing the performance chip and exhaust, it's important to remember a few things.
 These results apply to my vehicle under the conditions present at the time of testing.
 They should only be taken as indicative for any other vehicle due to variability in vehicles, modifications, specifications, testing equipment, fuels etc.

 There are a series of dyno graphs below which give the figures, but they don't describe the way the feeling of the vehicle has completely changed.
 There is an absolutely massive improvement in performance, particularly in the mid-range.
 The difference in rolling acceleration (such as for overtaking) must be experienced to be believed.